Sunday, October 2, 2016

-I've spent over 25 year reading hundreds of books by personal development leaders and authors.
+I've spent over 25-year reading hundreds of books by personal development leaders and authors.
 Some of them want you to think positive thoughts and visualize yourself on your private jet or accepting the biggest award in your industry.
-Others want you to carve out the perfect diet or exercise routine so you can at last attain chiseled perfection.
+Others want you to carve out the perfect diet or exercise routine so you can attain chiseled perfection.
 And some want you to dream BIG.
 Bigger than you ever have!

 But here's the question--What do you want?

 This is the question I ended up asking myself.

 My goals were less extreme than the authors whose books I was reading, so could I get anything out of them?
 As a matter of fact those authors who bragged of doing millions in sales with companies they built from nothing had quite a bit to teach me.
 That's because the rules for a successful life are pretty much the same regardless of what the goals are.
 And as I read and studied what the most successful people in the world do, I discovered much of it was the same.
 There are patterns to success.

 Years ago I began implementing these ideas and practices into my life to bring about the changes I wanted.
 Now, maybe your goals and the changes you are looking for are big, like going back to school or starting your own business.
 But it could also be that your vision of the life you want to create seems small.

 If it's your vision of a great life, there's nothing small about it.

 It's okay to have no desire to run a marathon or climb Everest.
 Just do a serious no-nonsense gut check with yourself to make sure that your lack of desire isn't fear.
 Not doing something because you are afraid is likely to cause you to have regrets later.
 But just plain ole not caring about it is just fine!

 Great, now how are we going to figure out our personal definition of success?

 By imagining that your life is over and you are lying in a hospital bed with just hours to live.
 As you think back over your life, what are you sorry that you didn't do?